AidanMcMoneagle/fitness-app-frontend/README.md

 ## Room for Improvement
 Room for improvement:
-- Add forgot password feature.
+- Add forgot password feature (Feature has now been added)
 - Implement filter function on graphs that will display progress by time period.

 To do: